TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

-## Already In the Alpha
+## In Latest Alpha

-The following subsections contain major features that are already coded.
-They are either in the currently released alphas or will be in an upcoming alpha.
+The following subsections contain major features that are included in the current alpha on CurseForge.

 ### Crafting
 **Tool Tables**